7 September 2023

-- Functional skills: GCSE level qualifications in English, Mathematics and ICT
+- Functional skills: GCSE level qualifications in English, Mathematics and IT

 An apprentice will typically spend ONE day a week studying in college or with a training provider.
-The other FOUR days are spent working alongside experienced professionals, developing their industry knowledge and soft skills on the job.
+And FOUR days working alongside experienced professionals, developing their industry knowledge and soft skills on the job.

 In some cases, apprentices may be required to work on a full-time basis for consecutive weeks, with extended breaks or ‘block releases’ to attend college.

 If the scheme is with a small or medium-sized company (SME), they will likely send the apprentice to a local college to earn their qualifications.
 Larger companies will either keep their training in-house or use an external training provider.